-Saturday Night Brainstorming: The TFSI on NHST–reblogging with a 2013 update
+Saturday Night Brainstorming: The TFSI on NHST–reblogging with a 2013 update.
+Please see most recent 2015 update.

 Each year leaders of the movement to reform statistical methodology in psychology, social science and other areas of applied statistics get together around this time for a brainstorming session.
 They review the latest from the Task Force on Statistical Inference (TFSI), propose new regulations they would like the APA publication manual to adopt, and strategize about how to institutionalize improvements to statistical methodology.